jsconnolly/CaliforniaPrototype/README.md

 ##o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider;

 We setup Docker to containerize our server environment to handle continuous deployments.
 Deployments were automatically kicked off and managed through Jenkins following each commitment to a development branch.
 Automated tests built with Selenium were initiated following each deployment.
+Some of these jobs consist of deploying dockerized Node.js containers to our staging and production AWS ECS Clusters; making nightly backups of the staging and production MongoDB databases; executing NPM, Bower and Grunt tasks to build and deploy our website to staging and production AWS S3 buckets; and running automated tests to validate previous updates.
+In addition to automated tests, our QA engineers conduct manual testing of each update across all platforms.

 ##p.
 Setup or used configuration management;

-Docker files and Jenkins were used to configure deployments.
-[ERIC/MIKE HELP]
+Jenkins and Docker files were used for configuration management.

 ##q.
 Setup or used continuous monitoring;